Applications Are Open

 -

 The Oregon subcohort is for those interested in becoming a legal psilocybin facilitator in the state of Oregon.
 Regardless of cohort, any applicant may participate in our training program in Portland, Oregon.
 Our certificate curriculum is approved as a psilocybin training program by the Oregon Health Authority (Training Program ID #TP-ce7dd84c) and authorized by the Oregon Higher Education Coordinating Commission (HECC).
-As of January 1st, 2025, Oregon will allow people who are not residents of Oregon to be licensed as psilocybin facilitators.
+The Oregon statute 333-333-4050 has been expanded to allow people who are not residents of Oregon to be licensed as psilocybin facilitators.
+However, all Oregon licensed facilitators must conduct psilocybin work in approved OHA service centers in Oregon and nowhere else.

 -